rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 The Rust build peaks at around 1.3 GiB, so at least that much memory should be available for the build to avoid excessive swapping or out-of-memory.
 If you only have 2 GiB of RAM total, you may have a difficult time building Rust while doing anything else, such as using a browser.

+Note that if you are compiling Rust from within a virtual OS (e.g. via `Vagrant`) you may need to change how much RAM your VM has access to.

 ### Debian-based Linux distributions

 You can install all the prerequisites you need to build Rust by running: